teemurdev/game-collection/README.md

 The project is under development.

 ## ▶️ Play the Games
-You can play the games here: LINK TO GAMES (coming soon).
+You can play the games here: [https://teemurdev.github.io/game-collection/](https://teemurdev.github.io/game-collection/).

 ## 🕹️ Games Included
 - Tic-Tac-Toe